Pegasus the Flying Horse, and the best sky story ever

 The Pegasus I Cluster lies on the southern edge of the constellation not far from the circlet of Pisces.
 At a distance of 8 degrees from Markab on the sky’s dome, the Pegasus I Cluster is a magnitude 11.1 grouping.
 The galaxy cluster requires a large telescope to see or a long-exposure photograph, but it reveals a beautiful and striking number of galaxies.

 The Pegasus II Cluster lies back within the square of Pegasus.
 Halfway between Alpheratz and Scheat, it lies just inside the border of a line that would be drawn connecting these two stars.
 A bit dimmer at magnitude 12.6, the Pegasus II Cluster (NGC 7720) is a powerful radio source, the target of much scientific study.

 One other deep-sky object of note in Pegasus is the globular cluster M15.
 You can find M15 easily using the head and neck stars of Pegasus.
-Start with the star Markab and follow it along the two dimmer stars that mark the neck.
+Start with the star Markab and go to the two dimmer stars that mark the neck.
 From the last star of the neck (Biham) to the brighter head star Enif, continue a line straight out for a little more than 4 degrees.
 Here you will find the magnitude 6.4 globular cluster M15.
 It lies about 33,600 light-years away and will show up nicely in a pair of binoculars.

 First exoplanet around a sun-like star

-Bottom line: Pegasus the Winged Horse is a giant constellation that dominates autumn skies in the Northern Hemisphere (spring skies in the Southern Hemisphere).
+Bottom line: Pegasus the Flying Horse is a giant constellation that dominates autumn skies in the Northern Hemisphere (spring skies in the Southern Hemisphere).
 The constellation contains a famous asterism called the Great Square.